dexterb747/udacity-starbucks-project/README.md

 #Libraries

-The libraries used for this project are pandas and sklearn.
+The libraries used for this project are pandas, matplotlib and sklearn.

 #Motivation

-The motivation for this project is that I am a regular Starbucks customer and I wanted to utilize this dataset for this project to understand how they attract their customers to increase sales.
+The motivation for this project is that I am a regular Starbucks customer and I wanted to utilize this dataset to understand how Starbucks reward programs work.
+The scope of the project is restricted to predicting if a customer will complete an offer based on the customer’s age and income.

 #Files in this project